Air Embolism From IV Lines

 - Removal of a central line: One method for removal of a central line is called a valsalva maneuver which helps prevent air from going into the venous system.
 By this method, the patient takes a deep breath, bears down and holds the breath while the catheter is removed.
 This helps stabilize the pressure within the vascular system and prevents air from going in when the line is removed.

 - An air occlusive dressing: Once a central line is removed, a proper dressing must be applied over the opening to prevent air from entering.
 This includes a gel-based antiseptic applied over the entire catheter exit site and a transparent dressing on top of it.
-Tape, band aids and gauze are not air occlusive and, when used alone, present high risk for air embolism.
+Tape, band aids and gauze are not air occlusive and, when used alone, present a high risk for air embolism.
 Air occlusive dressing should remain in place until a scab forms over the opening.
 Diligent inspection before removal of the dressing is also essential to proper medical care.

 Heart Failure From IV Errors and Air Embolism

-Immediate Investigation after IV injury
+Immediate Investigation After IV Injury